perrettymea/YOLO-WAL-fluid-detection-WCI-data/README.md

-* Convert the XSF file in G3D netcdf format (WC Polar Echograms) to obtain a cartesian representation
+* Convert the XSF file into G3D netcdf format (WC Polar Echograms) to obtain a cartesian representation

 <div align="center">